Visas for Singapore

 Visitors travelling to Singapore for holidays, business trips and social visits for periods of up to 30 days can obtain an entry visa on arrival at Changi Airport, expect for those holding travel documents issued by the following countries:

-Visitors holding these travel documents also require a visa to enter Singapore:
+People holding these travel documents also need a visa to enter Singapore:

 - Hong Kong Document of Identity